 If you’d rather jump than climb, coasteering is what you’re looking for.
 In these adventures, rather than going inland to the waterfalls, you’ll head out to the coast and hike along the rocky edges of the island in search of good cliffs to leap off of and into the sea below.
 Again, you’ll be in a wetsuit and carefully watched by experienced guides.

-Lounge in a volcanic natural pool
+Lounge in a natural volcanic pool

 If you don’t feel the need to be airborne at all, an easier water adventure involves paddling around in natural pools.
 Keep in mind these aren’t hot springs, so some mental prep may be needed before making the plunge, but it’s a refreshing swim once you’re in.

 Surrounded by holey volcanic rock spires, the pools are both turquoise and somehow clear at the same time.
 Some, like those in Porto Moniz, have bathrooms and facilities, while others like Seixal Natural Pools have a more wild, make-your-own-adventure and bring-your-own-towel feel.
-These naturally-occurring infinity pools are sometimes preferred over the mostly pebbly beaches on the island (other than Praia do Porto do Seixal and Machico Bay beaches), and their appearance is far more unique.
+These naturally occurring infinity pools are sometimes preferred over the mostly pebbly beaches on the island (other than Praia do Porto do Seixal and Machico Bay beaches), and their appearance is far more unique.

 Ride a toboggan down a mountain road

 But it’s getting to the garden and the windswept, adrenaline-filled return that many of us are really here for.
 First, to get to Monte at the top of the mountain, you ride up a gentle cable car that slowly reveals several more inches of the ocean-view and makes your cell phone photos of Madeira look like you have a drone.
 When you’ve had your fill of flowers and stone steps at the garden, it’s time for the ride back down the mountain—a journey best taken on a toboggan.

 If you want to stay outside of the city of Funchal, a gorgeous bucolic escape awaits at Quinta do Furao.
 Sat amid a vineyard, the hotel butts up against the edge of the land and looks out at a mesmerizing wall of sea cliffs, drawing the gaze like a magnet.
 The rooms feel like a homey inn with soft colors, alcove windows, and the requisite ocean-facing balconies.
 Plus the onsite restaurant provides the same view around a central fireplace and some of the best beef and roquefort cheese puff pastries around.